You have no items in your shopping cart.

 Highlights of the product line include:

-The designation of 15, 25, 50, 75 and 100 indicates the breaker's potential ability to interrupt a fault in amps, for example and AK-1-50 is a 1600 amp maximum continuous amperage frame that would interrupt up to 50,000 amps in a fault.
-While the example, AK-1-50 was designed to run at a continuous 1600 amps load, often EC1 trip units would be installed with lower ratings and would allow engineers to derate individual breakers to say 600 amp and 800 amp, while still maintaining the 50Ka interrupt rating.
+The designation of 15, 25, 50, 75 and 100 indicates the breaker's potential ability to interrupt a fault in amps.
+For example, an AK-1-50 is a 1600-amp maximum continuous amperage frame that would interrupt up to 50,000 amps in a fault.
+While the AK-1-50 was designed to run at a continuous 1600 amps load, EC1 trip units would often be installed with lower ratings and would allow engineers to derate individual breakers to say 600 amp and 800 amp, while still maintaining the 50Ka interrupt rating.

 Dash numbers at the end of the model number indicate vintage changes which may change on board parts interchangeability but the breakers themselves, aside from the specific size of the EC1 trip units are all interchangeable.
 For example, an AK-1-25-1 may not look like an AK-1-25-9 but they are completely interchangeable if they have the same trip unit installed.